nornir-automation/nornir-tools/tools/network/backup/README.md

       -h, --help            show this help message and exit -d, --debug
       -c CONFIG, --config CONFIG
-                            Path to brigade configuration.
+                            Path to nornir configuration.
 Defaults to
-                            brigade.yaml.
+                            nornir.yaml.
 Can be set via env variable BRIGADE_CONFIGURATION
       -p PATH, --path PATH  Path to directory where to save the configuration backups.
 Defaults to './backups/'